Medicare Levy Surcharge

 - your taxable income for MLS purposes is below the income threshold (see above),

-- your taxable income for MLS purposes is over the income threshold and you have hospital insurance (see below) for you and all of your dependents with a registered health fund, with a front-end deductible or excess no greater than $500 for singles or $1,000 for families/couples,
+- your taxable income for MLS purposes is over the income threshold and you have hospital insurance (see below) for you and all of your dependents with a registered health fund, with a total yearly front-end deductible or excess no greater than $500 for singles or $1,000 for families/couples,

 - you are normally exempt from the Medicare levy because you are a prescribed person and you do not have any dependents.
 Your income level is not considered in this case,

-- you are a high-income earner who had already purchased a hospital insurance product with a front-end deductible or excess greater than $500 for singles or $1,000 for families/couples, on or before 24 May 2000.
+- you are a high-income earner who had already purchased a hospital insurance product with a total yearly front-end deductible or excess greater than $500 for singles or $1,000 for families/couples, on or before 24 May 2000.
 In this case you will continue to be exempt from the surcharge as long as you maintain continuous membership under the same hospital treatment policy.

 To work out your annual income for MLS purposes, you can refer to the ATO's Medicare Levy Surcharge Income Calculator or contact the ATO directly.